daemon-ic/nimue-excalidraw-gist-extension/README.md

 The extension stores your GitHub Personal Access Token in Chrome's local storage.
 The token is:
 - Stored securely in the browser's extension storage
 - Never transmitted anywhere except to GitHub's official API (api.github.com)
-- Required to have the `gist` scope
+- Required to have the `repo` scope for creating and managing private repositories

 To update or change your token:
 1. Disconnect from the current account (if connected)